EMDR for Complex Trauma (CPTSD)

 Next Steps

-If therapy for CPTSD feels like it might be a fit, the next step is a brief consultation.
-This is a chance to talk about what you’re dealing with, ask questions, and get a sense of whether this approach feels supportive and appropriate for you.
+If this feels like it might be a fit, the next step is a brief consultation to talk about what you’re dealing with, ask questions, and see whether this approach feels supportive for you.